Sir John Soane's Museum: Paintings and drawings

 Soane's paintings include: works by Canaletto entitled View of the Riva degli Schiavoni painted (1736) purchased in 1806 from William Thomas Beckford for 150 Guineas plus three other works by the artist, and paintings by Hogarth: the eight canvases of the A Rake's Progress, purchased from the collection of William Thomas Beckford, at auction for 570 Guineas in 1801, the other Hogarth paintings Soane purchased were the four canvases of the Humours of an Election bought at auction at Christie's from David Garrick's widow for £1,732, 10s in June 1823.
-Soane acquired three works by his friend J. M. W. Turner: the oil paintings Admiral Van Tromp's Barge entering the Texel and St Hugues Denouncing Vegeance on the Shepherd of Cormayer Val D'Aoust and the watercolour Kirkstall Abbey.
+Soane acquired three works by his friend J. M. W. Turner: the oil paintings Van Tromp's Barge Entering the Texel and St Hugues Denouncing Vegeance on the Shepherd of Cormayer Val D'Aoust and the watercolour Kirkstall Abbey.
 Thomas Lawrence painted a three quarter length portrait of Soane, it is hung over the Dining Room fireplace in the museum.
 Soane also has a painting by Antoine Watteau, a fête champêtre.
 Soane owned one oil painting by Joshua Reynolds, entitled Love and Beauty, which hangs in the dining room over the sideboard.
 Soane commissioned an oil painting from Augustus Wall Callcott c.1830, entitled The Passage Point -Italian Composition.
 Other paintings include The Count of Revenna by Henry Fuseli, and The Landing of Richard II at Milford Haven by William Hamilton.

 Soane acquired 15 drawings by Giovanni Battista Piranesi, many of which are framed and displayed in the museum.
 Soane's friend John Flaxman, sketched Soane's wife, this is framed and displayed in the museum.
-The collection also includes twenty-two works in gouache and bodycolour by Charles-Louis Clérisseau.
+The collection also includes twenty-five works in gouache and bodycolour by Charles-Louis Clérisseau.